 The name is a play on the title of a traditional song about drunken unconsciousness, 'Down Among the Dead Men'2.
 The 'Z Men' refers to the Class Z Reserve, former soldiers who had been in the army between 1939 and 1948 and had returned to civilian life, but if under 45 years of age could be recalled to serve their country in an emergency.

 Absent-minded atomic scientist Professor Pureheart, inventor of the laughing teargas bomb, has discovered a revolutionary top-secret formula, which he wrote down somewhere he has forgotten.
-Harry Jones, an incompetent grocer's assistant obsessed with detectives who is determined to solve the case of the missing formula but is led to believe by the black-hatted baddies that Pureheart is a villain, and follows Pureheart to an army barracks commanded by Colonel Bloodnok, who has instructions to keep Pureheart safe.
+Harry Jones, an incompetent grocer's assistant obsessed with detectives is determined to solve the case of the missing formula but is led to believe by the black-hatted baddies that Pureheart is a villain.
+He follows Pureheart to an army barracks commanded by Colonel Bloodnok, who has instructions to keep Pureheart safe.
 In the barracks Jones is mistaken for one of the contingent of newly-arrived Z Men being trained there and he is put in the same squad as Private Eccles.
 Meanwhile MI5 agent Carole Gayley has arrived to help Bloodnok and Pureheart find the formula, pretending to be Bloodnok's daughter to avoid arousing the suspicions of the men.

 Who will get the formula first?
 Will the baddies triumph over the incompetent forces of good?
 Who will perform in the barracks variety show, which the villains hope to use as a distraction that will allow them to infiltrate the base, steal the formula and kill the professor?
 Will the heroes be able to foil this scheme between their performances on stage?
 Can Private Eccles be demoted even further?
 Will our heroes laugh and cry and survive the effects of the laughing teargas bomb?